 Over the past two decades, pioneering work conducted by the French Natural History Museum (MNHN), the French Ichtyological Society (FIS) and others, including the New Zealand Department of Conservation (DOC), has highlighted the rich and diverse biodiversity present in rivers and streams of the tropical Pacific Islands.
-Significant new knowledge was generated through joint surveys of most main high volcanic islands (Solomon Islands, Palau, Federated States of Micronesia, Vanuatu, Fiji, Samoa, French Polynesia, Wallis and Futuna, and the Cook Islands).
+Significant new knowledge was generated through joint surveys of many of the high volcanic islands in the Solomon Islands, Palau, Federated States of Micronesia, Vanuatu, Fiji, Samoa, French Polynesia, Wallis and Futuna, and the Cook Islands.
 Most of the species found in rivers and streams are migratory species that move between freshwater and marine phases during their life-cycle (they are said ‘diadromous’).
-Many survey reports and identification books have been published as a result of those surveys of fishes and crustacean.
+Many survey reports and identification books have been published as a result of those surveys of fishes and crustaceans.

 The Ina’a fishery in Tahiti comprises two species, Sicyopterus lagocephalus, a cosmopolitan freshwater species found throughout most tropical islands around the world, more especially throughout the Indo-Pacific region, and S. pugnans, an endemic species to Polynesia (French Polynesia and Samoa).
 Both species belong to the Gobiidae family.

-Whilst Goby-fry fisheries have been studied elsewhere, no information is available for Oceania.
-The principal objective of this project is therefore to gain and communicate (via scientific articles, posters and short documentaries) new knowledge on the life cycle of the two main species making the Ina’a fishery in Tahiti when they re-enter freshwater following weeks of larval growth at sea.
-The new knowledge will help ‘la Direction des Ressources Marines’ of French Polynesia to identify key parameters that could be used to help with the sustainable management of the fishery for local communities.
+Whilst Goby-fry fisheries have started to be studied elsewhere, no information is yet available for Oceania.
+The principal objective of this project is therefore to gain and communicate (via scientific articles, posters and short documentaries) new knowledge on the life cycle of the two main species making the Ina’a fishery in Tahiti when they re-enter freshwater (where spawning occurs) following weeks of larval growth at sea.
+The new knowledge will help ‘la Direction des Ressources Marines’ of French Polynesia to help establish some baseline information and identify key parameters that could be used to help with the sustainable management of the fishery for local communities.
 Local fishermen will be involved as key actors in the fishery, holders of traditional knowledge, and caretakers of habitat and species conservation in those rivers they derive their livelihoods from.

 The project is funded by the French Development Agency (‘AFD’) via their Pacific Funds, ‘la Direction des Ressources Marines’ of French Polynesia, and the French Embassy in New Zealand.

-The project is coordinated by Dr Philippe Gerbeaux (DOC) and Professor Philippe Keith (MNHN, BOREA Unit/FIS).
+The project is coordinated by Dr Philippe Gerbeaux (Swamp Fever Consulting, Christchurch) and Professor Philippe Keith (MNHN, BOREA Unit/FIS, Paris).

 More information about the project here.